 For more information, please contact our HSE Manager.

 Our focus on practical innovation, collaboration with clients, and extensive horizontal resource well coiled tubing fracturing experience allows us to constantly improve tool reliability, thereby increasing efficiency.
 Additionally, we also custom design and build tools to individual clients’ specifications.

 For more information on our down-hole tools, please contact an Iron Horse sales team member.

 Iron Horse’s partnership with an industry leading chemical company provides it with access to highly experienced industry technical personnel, leading edge chemical technologies, and state of the art laboratory facilities and equipment.
-The collaboration between our companies has produced new generations of cost effective fracturing fluids, including surfactants, foams, and low viscosity/low friction slick water fluid systems, which have successfully facilitated the exploitation of conventional and unconventional reservoirs throughout Alberta, Saskatchewan, and Manitoba.
+The collaboration between our companies has produced new generations of cost effective fracturing fluids, including surfactants, foams, and low viscosity/low friction and viscosified slick water fluid systems, which have successfully facilitated the exploitation of conventional and unconventional reservoirs throughout Alberta, Saskatchewan, and Manitoba.